 Aphids are a common problem.
 Infestations are easily washed away with a blast from a garden hose.

-Both the fungal disease phytophthera and root rot can affect plants.
+Both the fungal disease phytophthera and root rot can affect the peppers.
 These issues are usually caused by over watering or planting in poorly draining soil.
 Practicing crop rotation can also help to reduce the likelihood of a phytophthera attack.

 Companion planting is the practice of growing mutually beneficial plants together.
 This helps to produce healthy, heavy yielding plants.
 It can also be used to discourage pests and diseases.